 revamping of the government, or election of a President Romney and a

 Had he been elected as he and his campaign expected, former Gov. Mitt Romney was ready to hit the ground running.
-Former Utah Governor and HHS Secretary Mike Leavitt headed Romney's transition efforts (1).
-As a result of the Pre-Election Presidential Transition Act of 2010 (2), Romney had the resources to set up a large transition office in Washington, DC starting in September 2012; according to reporting by Time magazine, the Romney transition cost the federal government about $8.9 million (3).
+Former Utah Governor and HHS Secretary Mike Leavitt headed Romney's transition efforts starting in May 2012.
+As a result of the Pre-Election Presidential Transition Act of 2010, Romney had the resources to open a large transition office in Washington, DC in September 2012.
+The Romney Readiness Project, R2P, Inc., involved close to 500 people [organization], and according to reporting by Time magazine, the Romney transition cost the federal government about $8.9 million (1).

 |State||H. Rodham Clinton